softwarefactory-project/sf-docs/docs/operator/deployment.rst

 factory image <deployment_image_based_install_image>`

 Once the VM is created jump to the section :ref:`Configuration and reconfiguration <configure_reconfigure>`.
-Don't forget to manage by yourself the security groups for the SF deployment :ref:`Network Access <configure_network_access>`.
+Don't forget to manage by yourself the security groups for the SF deployment :ref:`Network Access <network access control>`.

 .. _deployment_image_based_kvm: